mhalcrow/markdown-cv/index.md

 href="https://cloud.google.com/security-command-center/docs/concepts-container-threat-detection-overview">shipped
 its Beta product</a> in May 2020.

-I bring 20 years of experience in the security industry.
+I have 20 years of experience in the security industry.
 My most noteable accomplishments include <a href="https://www.linuxjournal.com/article/9400">eCryptfs</a> and <a href="https://lwn.net/Articles/639427/">fs-crypt</a>, both of which